IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

-# How long can I reserve an environment for?
+# How Long Can I reserve an Environment?

 Please review the following infographic and keep reading for additional context.